rudolfgrauberger/sonar-cxx-wiki/Code-checkers.md

 * Restrict checking of preprocessor configurations using the options ```-D -U```
 * Get a faster machine ;)

 To extend the set of known Cppcheck rules define them in the file _$SONARQUBEHOME/extensions/rules/cppcheck_.
-See [[Extending rules in C++ analysers]] for details.
+See [[Extending the code analysis]] for details.

 ### Valgrind
 SonarQube can be fed with results of a Valgrind/Memcheck analysis.
 That's very valuable because: